didi/DoKit/README.md

 Tip: Why do you want to partition the subspec?

-Because the log display module is based on the three-party library "CocoaLumberjack", if your project log is not based on "CocoaLumberjack", then you do not need to use the log display module in DoraemonKit.
+Because the log display module is based on the third-party library "CocoaLumberjack", if you don't need it, use "Core" subspec.

 ### 2： Access method using DoraemonKit's built-in toolset
 Add code when the app starts.